marcosh/fundic/README.md

 ### Proxy

-If the building process of a object is particularly onerous, you could desire to postpone it until the very last moment when you are sure you need an instance of that particular object.
+If the building process of a object is particularly heavy, you could desire to postpone it until the very last moment when you are sure you need an instance of that particular object.

 To do this you could proxy your object and initially return a wrapper that will build the actual object only